-Until the business has a well-established credit file, entering the EIN won’t work.
+Until the business has a well-established credit file, entering the EIN won’t prevent an issuer from checking the business owner’s personal credit.
 Even if an applicant offers an EIN to the credit card issuer in place of the social, in the world of banking, they are virtually one and the same.
 The EIN leads straight to the social security number of the responsible party, and that’s whose credit they’ll pull.

 Yes, It’s A Hard Inquiry On Your Credit

 Whenever an application for credit is made, the result is a hard inquiry.
 That’s true whether the creditor sees the applicant as a business or a person.
 Anyone can apply for a business credit card using an EIN, but if the company doesn’t have a credit file, the hard inquiry can only go against the applicant’s personal credit file and likewise will cause an associated small dip in that person’s credit scores.

 In other words, if no business credit file is yet established, the issuer has no data to review.
 The application will either be denied for lack of data to analyze, or the creditor will pull the applicant’s personal credit and issue a decision based on that.
 Some creditors will first ask for a personal guarantee and authorization for the credit check.
 Others won’t (the authorization is apparently built into the application).